 But if my own child did the dreaded deed, well now, ahem, that’d be a different story.
 C’mon, it’s just my own kid’s poop, nothing to worry about, folks.
 No biggie.
 I’m sure I’d be calm and collected, doing my best impression of an airplane stewardess demonstrating where the exits are, only I wouldn’t be mentioning any flotation devices.

 Why is another kid’s poop gross while your own’s is cute?
-Ok, cute’s pushing it, but, if you had to choose between wiping your kid’s butt or another kid’s butt…I know that you know which you’d choose.
+Ok, cute’s pushing it, but, if you had to choose between wiping your kid’s butt or another kid’s butt…I know that you know which one you’d choose.

 Or maybe not.